NOAA-OWP/ngen/doc/REALIZATION_CONFIGURATION.md

 The configuration may optionally contain a `disable_catchment_output` key, with a boolean value.
 When set to `true`, catchment output data files will not be written (default: `false`).

+### `per_formulation_nexus_files`
+The configuration may optionally contain a `per_formulation_nexus_files` key with a boolean value to indicate per-formulation, NetCDF files should be used for writing nexus data, rather than the default of per-nexus CSV files.
+Note that if `per_formulation_nexus_files` is set to `true`, the `catchments` cannot be used to define formulations for individual catchments, and the global formulation config must be used for all catchments.

 ### `catchments`
 The configuration may optionally contain a `catchments` key with a list of individual catchments that define their own formulations.
 See [more details below](#catchments).